jnagasawa/jnagasawa.github.io/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-During my high school years, I was a member of the Japanese national sailing team.
-After graduating from high school, I moved to Beijing to study Chinese and then worked in legal translation at GLOBAL LAW OFFICE.
-In 2019, I was admitted to the Dept of Automation at Tsinghua University, but my visa was revoked due to COVID-19, and I transferred to Kobe University in Japan in 2022.
-At Kobe University, I was part of the Human Interface Lab, where I conducted research on eye movements.
-Starting in April 2024, I have been working as a contract researcher at Kwansei Gakuin University.
+Hello there!
+I'm Junichi Nagasawa.
+After journeying across seas as a member of the Japanese national sailing team, I dove into the world of Chinese language and worked in legal translation at a law firm.
+I was studying Information Engineering and Electrical Engineering at Tsinghua University on a full scholarship when COVID-19 led me back home, prompting my transfer to Kobe University.
+There, I delved into machine learning research related to eye movements in Human Interface Lab.
+Currently, I'm embracing new challenges as a contract researcher at Kwansei Gakuin University.

 {style="text-align: justify;"}